nxrighthere/ValveSockets-CSharp/README.md

 ```

 ### Unity
 Usage is almost the same as in the .NET environment, except that the console functions must be replaced with functions provided by Unity.
-If the `NetworkingSockets.DispatchCallback()` will be called in a game loop, then keep Unity run in background by enabling the appropriate option in the player settings.
+If the `NetworkingSockets.RunCallbacks()` will be called in a game loop, then keep Unity run in background by enabling the appropriate option in the player settings.

 API reference
 --------